 Interestingly, Tsai shares that the traditional, glow-enhancing ingredients geisha use to keep their skin healthy mirror their day-to-day diet staples.
-For instance, to keep their skin (and minds) clear, geisha maintain a conventional Japanese diet complete with things like antioxidant-rich green tea, rice and seaweed, giving new life to the age-old phrase: You are what you eat.
+For instance, to keep their skin (and minds) clear, geisha maintain a conventional Japanese diet complete with things like antioxidant-rich green tea, rice, and seaweed, giving new life to the age-old phrase: You are what you eat.

-Geisha are also extremely active; however, their approach to fitness is vastly different than our Westernised routines: "For geisha, it's all about moderation, balance and prevention.
+Geisha are also extremely active; however, their approach to fitness is vastly different than our Westernised routines: "For geisha, it's all about moderation, balance, and prevention.
 It's very different from the common Western cycle of binging, dieting, exercising furiously and then sitting all day," Tsai explains.
 "In the West, we'll binge and then dramatically overcorrect, which can be damaging to our body, including our skin.
-We also often fail to consider underlying factors."
+We also often fail to consider the underlying factors."

-For instance, when it comes to beauty, geisha believe that our skin is a reflection of our mental, physical and spiritual health, and geisha will take the time to consider what might be causing a large problem like, say, acne by taking greater things into account like stress, sleep and diet.
+For instance, when it comes to beauty, geisha believe that our skin is a reflection of our mental, physical and spiritual health, and geisha will take the time to consider what might be causing a large problem like, say, acne by taking greater things into account like stress, sleep, and diet.